GWC-UNCC/Git-Intro/01-basics/README.md

 \* - you can normally launch your terminal by going to the `Terminal` menu option up top and clicking the `New Terminal` option.

-Now go back to your commit message, and when you press `Ctrl`+`Enter` now it should be successful.
+Now go back to your commit message, and when you press `Ctrl`+`Enter` it should be successful.
 There should be no more files under the changes section ( img 1 ), but there is a new change to be pushed to the remote repository ( img 2 ).

 ![no more files](/pictures/basics/img10.png)